ZhenyingZhu/StudyNotes/OS_Ubuntu.md

 Zorin OS Lite: This distribution is specifically designed to be fast on older hardware with as little as 2 GB of RAM.
 It uses the XFCE desktop environment and offers a polished, familiar interface that can mimic Windows, which is helpful for new users.

 <https://www.protondb.com/>

+Steam can add game and select Proton.
+It creates a folder with a windows drive.